tparker48/procedural-3D-terrain/README.md

 - For anyone interested in the concepts used here and an in-depth description of each method, see the "research" paper I wrote tited: "Creating 3D Procedural Content with Cellular Automata" (pdf in repo)

-- Also, fair warning, this code was not optimized, nor is it intended for use in a video game.
+- Fair warning: this code was not optimized, nor is it intended for use in a video game.
 Simply a demonstraition of some of the concepts discussed in the papaer.

 # Contents
 Brief description of the 3 unity projects in this repo